success STORIES – Ideas. Solutions. possibilities.

 Boiler maintenance with Layher SIM

-Nelson Mandela was probably the most famous person to be born in Johannesburg, South Africa’s largest city with a population of almost one million.
-Social rights activist and politician, Mandela, grew up in the vast township of Soweto and spent almost 27 years in jail for anti-apartheid political offences before becoming South Africa’s first black president, an office that he held from 1994 to 1999, after the apartheid system was dismantled.
+Social rights activist and politician, Nelson Mandela, was probably the most famous person to have lived in the vast township of Soweto, Johannesburg.
+Mandela spent 27 years of his life in jail for anti-apartheid political offences before becoming South Africa’s first black president, an office that he held from 1994 to 1999, after the apartheid system was dismantle.
 The Duvha power plant is located just over 100 km west of Johannesburg.
 It has a total capacity of 3.6 GW and delivers power to the entire region.
 Southey Contracting, which has operations throughout Africa and in the Middle East, was awarded the contract to perform maintenance on the plant’s boiler.
 The specialists created the interior work scaffolding with the Layher Allround System, using Layher SIM (Scaffolding Information Modelling) for digital project planning and support.

 A forest visitor centre